Funerals/End of Life

-Love-Me-Do also offers a brief yet meaningful ceremony for interment of ashes, or scattering of ashes.
+I also offer a brief yet meaningful ceremony for interment of ashes, or scattering of ashes.
 This usually takes place on a date after the funeral service, and so is a different type of ceremony than the funeral.
 It is generally shorter than the funeral ceremony, and is not another goodbye, but rather a hello to the final resting place of your loved one, a place where you can come and feel close to them.

-We will work with you to create the funeral service that is right for you and your family.
+I will work with you to create the funeral service that is right for you and your family.
 Ceremonies can take place either at the crematorium or graveside, or another venue of your choice.

-We can also produce bespoke printed Order of Services, if desired.
+I can also produce bespoke printed Order of Services, if desired.

-We work independently, with all funeral directors across the Isle of Wight.
+I work independently, with all funeral directors across the Isle of Wight.